- View Contact Information

 50 Evergreen Ave.

-“I feel much more empowered to take action now, plus I feel more connected to the community.” - 2019 Climate Forward Ambassador
+“I feel much more empowered to take action now, plus I feel more connected to the community.” - Climate Ambassador

-- Engage in City-led climate programs and projects
+- Engage with City and community-led climate programs and projects

-- Inspire, motivate, and encourage other residents to take action
+- Inspire, motivate, and encourage other residents to take climate action

 Who Can Become an Ambassador?